 Barber dimes can easily be found at most coin dealers’ stores, and most cost less than a few dollars to buy in lower grades.

-If you have a Barber dime that has not been listed above, and it is well worn, your dime is likely worth less than $10 to $25.
+If you have a Barber dime that was not listed above — and it is well worn — it is likely worth less than $10 to $25.
 For very well-worn pieces, most dates in the series are worth less than $5 to $7.

 Clearly, most people are excused from having to include the 1894-S Barber dime in their collection.
 But for the adventurous and very rich collectors, adding the 1894-S to a complete Barber dime collection would represent a large jewel in the crown.

-Completing the Barber dime series (even without the 1894-S) can take many years and thousands of dollars.
-However, it is a reasonable goal that most collectors can undertake if given enough time and money.
+Completing the Barber dime series (even without the rare 1894-S dime) can take many years and thousands of dollars.
+However, it is a reasonable goal that most collectors can undertake — if you have enough time and money.

-Don’t let the big price tags of some of the dates in the series trip you up.
-Save your coin collecting money in increments.
-In time, you will have enough money accumulated to buy the more expensive pieces in the series.
+Don’t let the big price tags of some of the dates in the Barber dime series trip you up.
+If you save your coin collecting money in increments — in time, you will have enough money accumulated to buy the more expensive pieces in the series.

-To find out more about values and prices, check out the latest edition of “A Guide Book of United States Coins“.
+To find out more about Barber dime values and prices, check out the latest edition of “A Guide Book of United States Coins“.